-Refer to Note 5.2 'Intangible assets and goodwill' Key audit matter How ou The Group is in the process of enhancing its IT systems.
+Refer to Note 5.2 'Intangible assets and goodwill'

+Key audit matter

+The Group is in the process of enhancing its IT systems.
 During the financial year, a number of strategic transformative projects were developed and implemented.
 New systems were researched, designed, projects commenced and completed.

-To add sufficie proced This increased the amount of costs capitalised as intangible assets in relation to significant projects.
-The recognition and measurement of these costs requires judgement, particularly for internally generated intangible assets as to when the costs incurred on projects transition from research to development. • • ocus our audit on those IT systems and controls that are ficant to the Group's financial reporting process.
+This increased the amount of costs capitalised as intangible assets in relation to significant projects.
+The recognition and measurement of these costs requires judgement, particularly for internally generated intangible assets as to when the costs incurred on projects transition from research to development.